shenwei356/seqkit/README.md

 ### Performance comparison with other tools

-All tests were repeated 4 times
+All tests were repeated 4 times.

+Result shows that the self-implemented FASTA parsing module has better performance than the [Biogo](https://github.com/biogo/biogo), a bioinformatics library for Go.

 ![benchmark_colorful.png](benchmark/benchmark_colorful.png)